Facebook Live Stream Tips & Tactics: Best Practices Guide for BroadcastersJanuary 25, 2018

 Refer to this table to determine whether to ditch your smartphone:

-Top Facebook Live Tips, Best Practices and Mistakes to Avoid
+Top Facebook Live Stream Tips, Best Practices and Mistakes to Avoid

-No matter what type of organization you’re with, there are a few best practices you can follow—and common mistakes you can avoid—to create more engaging broadcasts and attract more viewers to your live streams.
+No matter what type of organization you’re with, there are a few Facebook Live stream tips you can follow—and common mistakes you can avoid—to create more engaging broadcasts and attract more viewers to your live streams.
 Here are just a few of the many examples you’ll find in our guide.

 - Think critically about why you’re going live.
 If there isn’t a compelling reason to go live, then just publish a recorded video, instead.
 Only go live if you’re directly interacting with online viewers; showing an event with an unknown outcome, such as a sports game; or hosting a “pressure builder,” where the outcome is known, but how and when you’ll get there remains uncertain (such as the infamous “Buzzfeed watermelon”).